-Today marks the two year anniversary of the suicide of Vancouver Canucks’ enforcer Rick Rypien[at the time of writing/2013].
+Today marks the eight-year anniversary of the suicide of Vancouver Canucks’ enforcer Rick Rypien.
 This may be one of the hardest articles I’ve ever had to write because Rypien’s death hit very close to home for me.

 You see, I, like Rick Rypien, suffer from depression.